Federal Partnership Program

 The Nevada Long-Term Care Partnership Program is designed to encourage individuals to purchase long-term care insurance by allowing Medicaid to disregard some or all of their assets for eligibility purposes.
 However, individuals who do not have partnership-certified Long-Term Care Insurance will not qualify for the program.

-For example, if your qualified long-term care partnership policy paid $300,000 in benefits the state would “disregard” that amount from your estate in qualification for Medicaid long-term care benefits.
-Generally, Medicaid requires a spend down of assets, a Nevada Partnership Long-Term Care policy provides dollar-for-dollar asset protection so a consumer can keep a portion of their estate based on the value of the benefits paid out and still access Medicaid.
+It works very simply. if your qualified long-term care partnership policy paid $300,000 in benefits the state would “disregard” that amount from your estate in qualification for Medicaid long-term care benefits.
+Generally, Medicaid requires a spend-down of assets, a Nevada Partnership Long-Term Care policy provides dollar-for-dollar asset protection so a consumer can keep a portion of their estate based on the value of the benefits paid out and still access Medicaid.
+The Partnership Program also protects those assets after death from Medicaid estate recovery.

 Most states have reciprocity with other states' long-term-care partnership programs including Nevada.
 This means if you move from or to Nevada your partnership asset protection follows you as well.